Manage different Django settings within a Django project, and easily

 the example environment working, do the following:

-3. Use ``source bin/initenv`` to load django-environments into
+3. Use ``source scripts/initenv`` to load django-environments into

 your shell.
 If you left in the djenv command, you will see the